Black-Photon/LudusVulkus/README.md

 </p>

 ## Building
 Right now the recommended way of building is through Visual Studio.
+The solution files are included so it should run out the box.
-You'll need to install and add these to your Additional Include Directories:
+To setup manually, you'll need to install and add these to your Additional Include Directories:
- - VulkanSDK (tested with 1.3.243.0)
+ - VulkanSDK (tested with 1.3.261.1)
  - GLFW (tested with 3.3.8)
  - GLM (tested with 0.9.9.8)
  - STB (stb_image.h) (tested with 2.28)